-In Chicagoland, The Salvation Army commemorates Donut Day by raising awareness and support for its services to those in need, including providing shelter, food, early childhood education, after-school programming, music education, alcohol and substance abuse rehabilitation and more.
+The Salvation Army created the first donut day event in Chicago in 1938 as a fundraiser to help those in need during The Great Depression.
+The Chicagoland area continues the tradition by raising awareness and support for its services to those in need, including providing shelter, food, early childhood education, after-school programming, music education, alcohol and substance abuse rehabilitation and more.